generate t-combinations of a set

 The n parameter is the size of the set.

-The t parameter is the number of elements in each combination; it must be less than or equal to n.
+The t parameter is the number of elements in each combination.

 In addition to the common iterator methods, this iterator object has the following methods.
 The self parameter is the iterator object.